+Figure 2.
+Bonnie Performance on Machine B Machine C: Bonnie Performance

 Figure 3.
-Bonnie Performance on Machine C

-It is important to point out that in some cases layering ext3 below FUSE actually increases its performance.
-We expect that this is due to buffering effects as there is now an additional process which can buffer.
-Additionally, the overheads shown in Figure 4 are slightly misleading.
-Bonnie is measuring the system and user time it uses, but does not count the time spent in the Wayback server on its behalf.
+Bonnie Performance on Machine C Bonnie Overheads 100 90 80 70 60 ext3 50 ext3+fus ext3+ver 40 30 20 10 Machine A Machine B Machine C Machine Figure 4.
+Bonnie Overheads time it uses, but does not count the time spent in the Wayback server on its behalf.

-Machine B: Bonnie Performance

 For block writes in Wayback, we see performance impacts in the range of -2% to -40% compared to unadorned ext3, depending on the speed of the disk and the machine.
 For block reads, the performance impact is +5% to -32%.
 Character writes are impacted -3% to -50%, while the character read impact is -10% to -30%.
 In re-writing, where would expect to see the maximum impact, the range is -30% to -70%.
 The largest impact on write speed is on machines with fast disks, particularly those that also have slow processors.
 The largest impact on rewrite speed is on machines with slow disks, which is to be expected as rewrites will include additional data to be written to the logs.
 Read speed is maximally affected on slow machines with fast disks.
 In many cases, a large portion, often the majority of the performance impact is due to FUSE rather than versioning.

-5.2 Andrew Benchmark

-The Andrew Benchmark, although quite old, is commonly used to measure the performance of file systems.
+5.2 Andrew Benchmark The Andrew Benchmark, although quite old, is commonly used to measure the performance of file systems.
 It performs operations similar to those performed every day on file systems, including making directories, copying files, stating and reading files, and compiling a program.

-5.2.1 Andrew Implementation

-The original Andrew Benchmark was written on and designed for Sun computers.
+5.2.1 Andrew Implementation The original Andrew Benchmark was written on and designed for Sun computers.
 It consists of a makefile that executes operations in five phases, ending in the compilation of a program.
 The program used in the benchmark will only compile on Sun systems however.
 The Andrew benchmark also only runs each phase once, and does not delete the files it creates.
 Because of these limitations, we rewrote the Andrew Benchmark in Perl.
 The program runs the same phases as the original Andrew Benchmark, except that it can run them with any set of files.
 It can also run the test multiple times and print a summary.
 The phases of the Andrew Benchmark are designed to emulate everyday use of a file system.
-The phases are all done using the source directory of a program, and include:
+The phases are all done using the source directory of a program, and include: Phase 1: Create five copies of the directory structure in the source tree.

-- Phase 1: Create five copies of the directory structure in the source tree. - Phase 2: Copy all of the files from the source tree into the first set of directories created. - Phase 3: Stats each file using 'ls -l'. - Phase 4: Read each file using grep and wc. - Phase 5: Compile the source in the test tree.
+- Phase 2: Copy all of the files from the source tree into the first set of directories created. - Phase 3: Stats each file using 'ls -l'. - Phase 4: Read each file using grep and wc. - Phase 5: Compile the source in the test tree.